Electric charge: History

 From ancient times, people were familiar with four types of phenomena that today would all be explained using the concept of electric charge: (a) lightning, (b) the torpedo fish (or electric ray), (c) St Elmo's Fire, and (d) that amber rubbed with fur would attract small, light objects.
 The first account of the amber effect is often attributed to the ancient Greek mathematician Thales of Miletus, who lived from c.
 624 to c.
 546 BC, but there are doubts about whether Thales left any writings; his account about amber is known from an account from early 200s.
 This account can be taken as evidence that the phenomenon was known since at least c.
 600 BC, but Thales explained this phenomenon as evidence for inanimate objects having a soul.
 In other words, there was no indication of any conception of electric charge.
 More generally, the ancient Greeks did not understand the connections among these four kinds of phenomena.
 The Greeks observed that the charged amber buttons could attract light objects such as hair.
 They also found that if they rubbed the amber for long enough, they could even get an electric spark to jump, but there is also a claim that no mention of electric sparks appeared until late 17th century.
 This property derives from the triboelectric effect.

 In late 1100s, the substance jet, a compacted form of coal, was noted to have an amber effect, and in the middle of the 1500s, Girolamo Fracastoro, discovered that diamond also showed this effect.
 Some efforts were made by Fracastoro and others, especially Gerolamo Cardano to develop explanations for this phenomenon.

 In contrast to astronomy, mechanics, and optics, which had been studied quantitatively since antiquity, the start of ongoing qualitative and quantitative research into electrical phenomena can be marked with the publication of De Magnete by the English scientist William Gilbert in 1600.
-In this book, there was a small section where Gilbert returned to the amber effect (as he called it) in addressing many of the earlier theories, and coined the New Latin word electrica (from ἤλεκτρον (ēlektron), the Greek word for amber).
+In this book, there was a small section where Gilbert returned to the amber effect (as he called it) in addressing many of the earlier theories, and coined the Neo-Latin word electrica (from ἤλεκτρον (ēlektron), the Greek word for amber).
 The Latin word was translated into English as electrics.
 Gilbert is also credited with the term electrical, while the term electricity came later, first attributed to Sir Thomas Browne in his Pseudodoxia Epidemica from 1646.
 (For more linguistic details see Etymology of electricity.)
 Gilbert hypothesized that this amber effect could be explained by an effluvium (a small stream of particles that flows from the electric object, without diminishing its bulk or weight) that acts on other objects.
 This idea of a material electrical effluvium was influential in the 17th and 18th centuries.
 It was a precursor to ideas developed in the 18th century about "electric fluid" (Dufay, Nollet, Franklin) and "electric charge".